Find food that fits your pet’s needs

-When you adopt a cat, you don't just gain a best friend; you could also be saving their life.
-About 3.4 million cats live in shelters waiting for adoption across the US, as reported by the American Society for the Prevention of Cruelty to Animals (ASPCA).
-With so many wonderful felines to choose from, getting a cat from a local animal shelter makes so much sense.
-Here's why:
+When you adopt a cat from an animal shelter, you don't just gain a best friend; you are also saving a life.
+Research suggests that at least 131,000 cats enter UK shelters per year, a number that is thought to have increased after the COVID-19 lockdowns were lifted.
+With so many wonderful cats to choose from, getting a rescue cat from a local animal shelter makes so much sense.

 Are Shelter Cats Problem Cats?

 Not even close!
 While some cats may be relinquished as a result of behavioural problems, many cats often end up at animal shelters through no fault of their own.
 In fact, the most common reasons involve their former parents.
 They may have a change of circumstances that means they can no longer take care of the cat, such as moving into a new home where cats aren’t allowed, or moving in with someone who is allergic to cats.
 Illness or the passing of a pet parent are other unfortunate reasons a cat may end up in a shelter.
 Whatever the case, most shelters will gladly reveal the reason why a particular cat is up for adoption and can give advice on how to best integrate a potential pet into your home.

 Why Adopt from a Shelter?

 Cats in need of a new home are often the perfect choice for first-time pet parents.
 Most of these cats have already lived inside, and therefore know the routines of a household like yours.
 Animal shelters provide a wide range of cats to choose from too, allowing you to find the perfect companion for your lifestyle.

 Knowing what to expect, or at least what a given cat has been exposed to in the past, is another great benefit of adopting an adult cat from a rescue shelter.
 Most shelters will take note of the temperament of resident cats and keep a record of background information for owner-surrendered animals.
 They can then use this information to help you find your best match.

 Finding your match